Algorithm Complexity (Big O) Analyzer

 Summary

 Algorithm complexity analysis via Big O notation is fundamental to writing scalable code.
 Understanding which complexity class your algorithm falls into helps predict performance on large datasets and make informed choices about data structures and algorithms.
 For large-scale systems, the difference between O(n) and O(n²) can be the difference between seconds and hours of execution time.
-Use this tool to visualize the real-world impact of algorithmic complexity choices and always consider both time and space complexity when architecting systems.
+Use this tool to visualize the real-world impact of algorithmic complexity choices and consider both time and space complexity when architecting systems.